Genetic privacy: Privacy Breaches

 Studies have shown that genomic data is not immune to adversary attacks.
 A study conducted in 2013 revealed vulnerabilities in the security of public databases that contain genetic data.
 As a result, research subjects could sometimes be identified by their DNA alone.
+Since genetic information can be used to identify genetic relatives, it also poses a risk to them as well.
 Although reports of premeditated breaches outside of experimental research are disputed, researchers suggest the liability is still important to study.
+Concerns about data vulnerability have grown alongside commercial DNA testing, as consumer genetic platforms now store millions of genomes that could be exposed through targeted breaches or improper data handling.

 While accessible genomic data has been pivotal in advancing biomedical research, it also escalates the possibility of exposing sensitive information.
 A common practice in genomic medicine to protect patient anonymity involves removing patient identifiers.
 However, de-identified data is not subject to the same privileges as the research subjects.
 Furthermore, there is an increasing ability to re-identify patients and their genetic relatives from their genetic data.

 One study demonstrated re-identification by piecing together genomic data from short tandem repeats (e.g. CODIS), SNPallele frequencies (e.g. ancestry testing), and whole-genome sequencing.
 They also hypothesize using a patient's genetic information, ancestry testing, and social media to identify relatives.
 Other studies have echoed the risks associated with linking genomic information with public data like social media, including voter registries, web searches, and personal demographics, or with controlled data, like personal medical records.

 There is also controversy regarding the responsibility a DNA testing company has to ensure that leaks and breaches do not happen.
 Determining who legally owns the genomic data, the company or the individual, is of legal concern.
 There have been published examples of personal genome information being exploited, as well as indirect identification of family members.
 Additional privacy concerns, related to, e.g., genetic discrimination, loss of anonymity, and psychological impacts, have been increasingly pointed out by the academic community as well as government agencies.